truepele/VictoriaMetrics/docs/victoriametrics/vmalert.md

      Whether to disable automatic appending of '/api/v1/query' or '/select/logsql/stats_query' path to the configured -datasource.url and -remoteRead.url
   -remoteRead.headers string
      Optional HTTP headers to send with each request to the corresponding -remoteRead.url.
 For example, -remoteRead.headers='My-Auth:foobar' would send 'My-Auth: foobar' HTTP header with every request to the corresponding -remoteRead.url.
 Multiple headers must be delimited by '^^': -remoteRead.headers='header1:value1^^header2:value2'
-  -remoteRead.showHeaders
-     Whether to show -remoteRead.headers in logs and on /metrics page.
-Hidden by default, since it may contain sensitive info -remoteRead.idleConnTimeout duration
+  -remoteRead.idleConnTimeout duration
      Defines a duration for idle (keep-alive connections) to exist.
 Consider settings this value less to the value of "-http.idleConnTimeout".
 It must prevent possible "write: broken pipe" and "read: connection reset by peer" errors. (default 50s)
   -remoteRead.lookback duration